AkinCoding/Airbnb/README.md

-This an "Airbnb" web
+This is an "Airbnb" website.

-It aims at capturing the beauty and business opportunities inherent in Airbnb project. git commit -m "Add README file"
+It aims at capturing the beauty, and business opportunities inherent in Airbnb project.